sam-maverick/enhanced-messageme/README.md

 openssl ecparam -genkey -name prime256v1 -out ./secrets/https/srv/srv_priv.key
 ```

 Generate new certificate and CSR for the server.
-Note that despite server certificates signed by private CAs theoretically do not have a limit on the length of their validity period in Apple (see [this reference](https://support.apple.com/en-gb/102028)), we have seen that, in practice, the 398-day limit applies our case (this is possibly a caveat specific about how TrustKit is implemented).
+CAVEAT: Although server certificates signed by private CAs theoretically do not have a limit on the length of their validity period in Apple (see [this reference](https://support.apple.com/en-gb/102028)), we have seen that, in practice, a 398-day limit applies all CA types (see this [forum](https://discussions.apple.com/thread/255147831)).

 ```
 openssl req -config ./openssl-srv.cnf -new -nodes -days 397 -key ./secrets/https/srv/srv_priv.key -out ./secrets/https/srv/srv_csr.csr